 Advantages of VIP

-- Allows thermal management: Via-in-pad process allows placement of vias on the flat land surface.
+- Efficient thermal management: Via-in-pad process allows placement of vias on the flat land surface.
 After that, vias are plated and filled using conductive or non-conductive epoxy for the ease of thermal management.
 Finally, capping and plating are performed to make it invisible.

 - Reduces space requirements: It also allows PCB miniaturization by reducing the space taken up by trace routing.